salmer/CppDeveloperRoadmap/tools/mapgen/README.md

 python tools/mapgen/build.py --dir tools/mapgen/roadmap --deploy --check
 ```

-That one command is the whole edit loop: build all three languages, copy each map over its
+That one command is the whole edit loop: build all four languages, copy each map over its
 live `<Lang>/Graph/roadmap.drawio.svg` (`--deploy`), then run `mapcheck` (`--check`, exits
 non-zero on a hard error). `--check` validates the *live* maps, so without `--deploy` it
 reports on the committed ones rather than what was just built — it says which.